JustinHorn/DayPlanner/README.md

     #plans inherit from templates
     #you can add rows normally ad the end or by time
     # by time means that the job of the row is inserted at the given time

+    # same theme same activity
+    # no | in plan only in templates
+    # no duration in plan only in entries or templates